patrickhilker/tedee_hass_integration/README.md

 ## Known issues

-- The state of the lock gets updated every 10 seconds, so there is no realtime update (but it seems to be on tedees roadmap)
 - If you add a lock after setup you have to restart Home Assistant to see the new device
-- No real error reporting/handling
-- If the tedee server is not available during Home Assistant startup the locks will not come available.
-You have to restart again.